kuchin/EdgeLLM/blog.md

 Inside the `downloadModel` function we use the `RNFS` module, part of the `react-native-fs` library, to access the device's file system.
 It allows developers to read, write, and manage files on the device's storage.
 In this case, the model is stored in the app's Documents folder using `RNFS.DocumentDirectoryPath`, ensuring that the downloaded file is accessible to the app.
 The progress bar is updated accordingly to reflect the current download status and the progress bar component is defined in the `components` folder.

 Let's create `src/api/model.ts` and copy the code from the [`src/api/model.ts`](https://github.com/MekkCyber/EdgeLLM/blob/main/EdgeLLMBasic/src/api/model.ts) file in the repo.
 The logic should be simple to understand.
-The same goes for the progress bar component in the [`src/components`](https://github.com/MekkCyber/EdgeLLM/blob/main/EdgeLLMBasic/src/components/ProgressBar.tsx) folder.
+The same goes for the progress bar component in the [`src/components`](https://github.com/MekkCyber/EdgeLLM/blob/main/EdgeLLMBasic/src/components/ProgressBar.tsx) folder, it's a simple colored `View` where the width is the progress of the download.

-Now we need to test the `handleDownloadModel` function, let's add a button to the UI to trigger the function, and we will display the progress bar in the `ProgressBar` component.
-This will be added under the scroll we added before.
+Now we need to test the `handleDownloadModel` function, let's add a button to the UI to trigger the function, and we will display the progress bar.
+This will be added under the `ScrollView` we added before.

 ```typescript
 <View style={{ marginTop: 30, marginBottom: 15 }}>